 OK, so you’ve decided to cross, and you’ve picked the best time and place to do it.
 Now is a good time to recheck your ‘in’ and ‘out’ points.
 What does the bank look like close to you and on the opposite side?
 You’re more likely to fall in (or have trouble getting out) if it’s overhanging or overgrown.
 A steep exit point isn’t ideal either, and might indicate deep water on the far side.
 Make life as easy for yourself as you can.

 Unless you are sure the riverbed is sandy, leave your boots on – the risk of ankle or foot injury is worse than having wet boots.
-If you have good secondary footwear (for example hiking sandals or water shoes) you could consider swapping to those to keep your boots dry, but make sure your boots are then stashed away securely.
+If you have good secondary footwear (for example hiking sandals or the best water shoes) you could consider swapping to those to keep your boots dry, but make sure your boots are then stashed away securely.

 If the waterway is narrow enough for you to remove your backpack and throw it across the opposite bank, do so.
 Otherwise, undo your pack’s sternum and hip belts, so you can wriggle out of it easily in the event of a fall into deep water.
 Make sure everything else is fastened down securely, including any poles or axes you’re carrying, and check there are no trip or snagging hazards hanging off you or your pack.